vraravam/natsumi-browser/README.md

   width.
 - `natsumi.urlbar.light`: Disables some animations to make Natsumi URLbar lighter.

+### Navbar
+- `natsumi.navbar.floating-navbar`: Makes the navbar float on compact mode.
+- `natsumi.navbar.glass-effect`: Adds glass effect for the navbar on compact mode.

 ### Sidebar
 - `natsumi.sidebar.blur-zen-sidebar`: Blurs Zen Sidebar background.
 This may cause some lag when you have both Zen Sidebar and Natsumi URLbar opened at the same time.